Skip to content

 Now, for the part that wasn’t quite as Expecto Patronum-worthy… We also used a walking app (gpsmycity.com) to explore some Harry Potter-themed walks around London.
 Spoiler alert (though, honestly, if you haven’t read the books or seen the movies by now, what are you waiting for?): we were a bit disillusioned.

-We love this app for walks in other cities, but this particular Harry Potter walking tour fell short.
+We love the GPSMyCity app for walks in other cities, but this particular Harry Potter walking tour fell short.
 In their defense, the app is generally helpful, even if a bit confusing at times (remember the bizarre Gothic Quarter route in Barcelona?).
 Here’s the thing: with a little pre-planning on our part, we could have avoided some disappointment.

 two pictures of the alleys that were NOT inspiration for Harry Potter but included on the Harry Potter walking tour of london